rossillingworth/tesb-rt-se/examples/cxf/README.txt

 deployment of the STS, token providers, token validation, and WSP authorization based on attributes within the SAML token.

-jaxws-metro-sts: demonstrates having a SOAP client use CXF's stsclient to make a call to a Metro Security Token Service (STS) and subsequently using the SAML token received to make a web service call to a CXF web service provider.

 jaxws-ws-secpol: demonstrates using WS-SecurityPolicy and configuration to secure communication between CXF client and servers using various security requirements and including tokens like UsernameToken and